 Specialist or Generalist?

-With the larger generalist you can get economy of scale and they often have good deals with accommodation providers which make them excellent value.
-You also know that if anything goes wrong, for example a vehicle breaking down, there is more likely to be a process in place for dealing with it.
+With the larger generalist you can get economy of scale – they often have good deals with accommodation providers which make them excellent value.
+You also know that if anything goes wrong, for example a vehicle breaking down, there is more likely to be a process in place for dealing with it quickly.

-However those specialising in a niche will have excellent knowledge of what their market really wants, a more personal service in general and will be quicker to customise tours for small groups.
+However those specialising in a niche will have excellent knowledge of what their market really wants with relationships with, for example, golf courses that mean great service for you.
+You will probably get a more personal service in general and there will be greater flexibiltiy in be customising tours for small groups.